MV Agusta: Since 2017

+In July 2021, the segment expansion took place when MV Agusta launched its e-bike line, AMO, with two models, the AMO RR and AMO RC.
+Later that year, in November 2021, the company unveiled the Rapido Serie Oro, an electric scooter.

-In November 2022, Pierer Mobility (KTM) acquired a 25.1 % stake in MV Agusta by way of a capital increase.
-Pierer Mobility, will provide MV Agusta with supply chain support and take over the purchasing.
+In November 2022, Pierer Mobility (KTM) acquired a 25.1% minority stake in MV Agusta by way of a capital increase.
+Pierer Mobility, will provide MV Agusta with supply chain support, take over of purchasing and global sales activities.
+In March 2024, the stake was increased to 50,1%.

+In 2023, MV Agusta's entry into the adventure segment, initiated with the Lucky Explorer project, culminated in the launch of the LXP (Luxury Performance) adventure series.
+In November, the company released the LXP Orioli, a limited-edition model of 500 units paying tribute to two-time Dakar winner Edi Orioli.
+In early 2024, the standard production version, the LXP Enduro Veloce, was unveiled, which combined a new 931cc three-cylinder engine with off-road capability.

+In January 2025, with the financial crisis of KTM, MV Agusta returns under the full control of the Sardarov Family.

 Racing history

 Race wins (1948–1976)

 The name of MV Agusta became popular in 1948 when Franco Bertoni won the 125 cc in the Italian Grand Prix.
 By that time MV Agusta adopted the commercial slogan: "Racing experience at the service of mass production".